What can I study?

 Bachelor's degree programmes

-We offer six full Bachelor's degree programmes taught in English.
+We offer seven full Bachelor's degree programmes taught in English.
 Students must have completed their upper secondary school studies to be able to apply.

 Master's degree programmes